ScaDS/CoLIBRi/preprocessor/README.md

 # CoLIBRi Preprocessor

-This directory contains the containerized code for the CoLIBRI frontend.
-In order to run properly, this service assumes that all other micro-services are running (Conv-Search, Database, and Preprocessor).
+This directory contains the containerized code for the CoLIBRI preprocessor microservice.

 ## Project Tools